Featured deals

 Expensive

-Are you thinking of getting a used medium sized family car?
+Are you interested in getting a used electric car?
 The Hyundai Ioniq 5 is a solid choice.
-AutoUncle features 432 avalable cars to choose from compiled from different dealership websites and online marketplaces.
+On AutoUncle, you can find 491 used Hyundai Ioniq 5s for sale in the UK collected from different dealership websites and online marketplaces.

-The most popular equipment variants for the Hyundai Ioniq 5 are:
+The most popular fuel type for the Hyundai Ioniq 5 is el.